Advertisement

 Is applying at Town of Amherst free?

 Yes.
 Applying for any federally-funded housing assistance program is always free.
-Town of Amherst administers 10 programs (Housing Rehabilitation, Housing Rehabilitation Program, Other, First-Time Homebuyer Program, HCV, Mainstream, PBV, Public Housing, RAD, other) — none of which charge an application fee.
+Town of Amherst administers 12 programs (Housing Rehabilitation, Housing Rehabilitation Program, Other, Other (Housing Rehabilitation Program), other, First-Time Homebuyer, First-Time Homebuyer Program, HCV, Mainstream, PBV, Public Housing, RAD) — none of which charge an application fee.
 If any website or person asks you to pay money to apply, it is a scam.
-Always apply directly through the housing authority or in person at their office at 2393 Main St, Amherst, NY.
+Always apply directly through the housing authority's official portal or in person at their office at 2393 Main St, Amherst, NY.

 How long is the wait at Town of Amherst?

 Wait times at Town of Amherst depend on demand in Amherst, funding levels, and your priority status.
 With approximately 5,696 assisted housing units, turnover determines how quickly the list moves.
-The most recent status change we tracked was on May 19, 2026 when the Mainstream list changed from "unknown" to "closed."
+The most recent status change we tracked was on June 8, 2026 when the other list changed from "unknown" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Town of Amherst directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?